stcoyle137/CamelUp/README.md

 # CamelUp
-Probabilistic analysis of the board game Camel Up
+Probabilistic analysis of the board game CamelFramework.Camel Up